ngeezy07/cybersecurity-portfolio/resume/README.md

 # Resume

-Below are the downloadable versions of my résumés.
+Below are the downloadable versions of my resumes.
 You can access the cybersecurity and construction versions using the links below:

 ---